One of the largest slave uprisings in the Roman state were those that took place in Sicily.

 Second Sicilian uprising (103-100 BCE)

-Under the leadership of Salvius, who took the name of Tryphon and made himself king with Athenion, the uprising spread throughout Sicily.
+Under the leadership of Salvius, who took the name of Tryphon and made himself king, and together with Athenion, the uprising spread throughout Sicily.

 The insurgents adopted Hellenistic and Roman symbols of power.
-After the slaves’ initial successes, the Romans, led by consul Manish Aquilius, finally succeeded in 100 BCE to crush the uprising.
+After the slaves’ initial successes, the Romans, led by consul Manius Aquilius, finally succeeded in 100 BCE to crush the uprising.

 Events in the second half of the 2nd century BCE taught the Romans, especially the senatorial aristocracy, nothing.
 Further, the widening of slave estates continued, and slaves were treated as things.
 This led to another uprising in 73 BCE, named the Rise of Spartacus.